g3ntrix/SQLiteTrim/README.md

 - Range Deletion: Delete a range of rows by specifying start and end IDs.
 - Sequential Renumbering: Automatically renumbers remaining rows to maintain sequential order.
 - Safe Operations: Modifies a copy of the original database to ensure data safety.

+## Why SQLiteTrim?

+x-ui databases can accumulate excessive rows over time, which can lead to inefficiencies and potential issues in managing user data.
+SQLiteTrim was developed to address this by allowing administrators to remove unwanted rows while preserving the functionality and integrity of the database.
+By maintaining correct sequential IDs, the tool ensures that the database remains optimized for user creation and other operations.

 ## Usage